 I understand that the Company has a Drug and Alcohol Policy that provides drug and/or alcohol testing for "Reasonable Suspicion".
 I have been requested to submit to testing for the presence of company restricted substances as well as any other substances the Company deems necessary.

 I have read, understand and agree to the above.

 Employee Name: Date:

-Employee Number:
+(if applicable)

-Employee Signature:
+Employee Signatur e:

 Company Name:

 Appendix C: Refusal to Consent to Testing Form